-This report provides a baseline snapshot of the current state of the Redwood Region's economy, key industries, labor force characteristics, climate resilience, and public health issues that impact communities' well-being.
-Throughout the report, key metrics are highlighted to enable tracking of the region's progress towards creation of an inclusive, climate-forward economy.
-The plan serves as the foundation for a communitydriven Regional Roadmap aimed at guiding equitable and sustainable economic growth and resilience.
-Building from this knowledge, Regional Plan Part 2 (est. release August 2024) will include development strategies and recommend investments to advance strategic goals for growing sustainable industries and aligning workforce strategies with thriving wage opportunities in those industries.
+Originally released in June 2024 and revised in May 2025, this report provides a baseline snapshot of the current state of the Redwood Region's economy, key industries, labor force characteristics, climate resilience, and public health issues that impact community well-being.
+Key metrics throughout the report enable tracking of the region's progress toward building an inclusive, climate-forward economy.
+This foundational report, known as Regional Plan Part 1, set the stage for a community-driven Regional Roadmap to guide equitable and sustainable economic growth and resilience.
+Building on this foundation, Regional Plan Part 2 (released in September 2024 and revised in May 2025) outlines development strategies for key sectors and enabling industries, and recommends investments to advance strategic goals growing sustainable industries and aligning inclusive workforce strategies with thriving wage opportunities.
+Together, Parts 1 and 2 comprise the Redwood Region's Regional Roadmap.